Blog

 Identifying Ticklish Spots in Dogs

-These ‘tickle spots’ can be found in various places, including behind the ears, under the chin, the base of the tail, the armpits, and between the front legs.
+Just like us, dogs have their favorite ticklish spots.
+These can include behind the ears, under the chin, the base of the tail, the armpits, and between the front legs.

 Ticklish SpotPotential Reaction